vegaprotocol/vega/docs/chain-replay.md

 ## How it works

-A Tendermint Core and Vega Core node store their config and data to disk by default at `$HOME/.tendermint` and `$HOME/.vega`.
+A Tendermint Core and Vega Core node store their configuration and data to disk by default at `$HOME/.tendermint` and `$HOME/.vega`.
 When you start new instances of those nodes using a copy of these directories as their home, Tendermint re-submits (replays) historical blocks/transactions from the genesis height to Vega Core.

 ## Prerequisites